 It might be the first time I am writing about Japan, but it is not my first trip.
 Having done research for years about where was the best diving in Japan, diving there was high on my bucket list for many reasons.
 Japan and I, it is a long story.
 As you know my passion for making my scuba diving trips a cultural experience, let me give you a bit of the background story.
 For 25 years, whether through my readings of shojo mangas as a little girl, my judo training as a teenager, starting to learn Japanese as a student and finally starting my engineer career in a Japanese company, I have been passionate about Japan even longer than about scuba diving.
 The two had to come together one day.
 That was why for my third trip to Japan, I had to go on a scuba diving mission, whatever it took.

-About 2 years ago I found the blog of Bonnie: Rising Bubbles.
+About 2 years ago I found Bonnie’s blog Rising Bubbles.
 Half British, half Japanese, she has lived in Tokyo for 11 years and did an amazing job at documenting scuba diving in Japan.
 Through our shared interests, we introduced ourselves to each other online.
 When she learnt I was coming to Japan, she kindly put me in touch with Ben of Dive Zone Tokyo, a Belgian national who has lived in Tokyo for 5 years and organises English-speaking scuba diving tours all around Japan.
-This is how I found myself heading directly to the Izu Peninsula directly after my arrival at Haneda Airport end of February and how we finally met in Tokyo after my dive trip!
+This is how I found myself going diving the Izu Peninsula directly after my arrival at Haneda Airport end of February and how we finally met in Tokyo after my dive trip!

-Tokyo: an unexpected base to go scuba diving
+Tokyo, an unexpected base to go scuba diving in Japan